 But at the same time, grass roots labor movements are not only allowed, but encouraged.
-The vast majority of wildcat strikes against private corporations in China are not suppressed as they are under capitalist regimes.
-The ones which are suppressed mostly belong to the category of trouble makers with ties to malignant imperialist entities.
+The vast majority of strikes in China are not suppressed as they are under capitalist regimes.
+The vast majority of protest movements are against the unjust decisions and policies of local bosses and officials, appealing to the central government, which usually steps in on the side of the workers, punishing the capitalists and corrupt politicians and forcing them to change their ways.
+The strikes and protests which are suppressed mostly belong to the category of anti-communist trouble makers with ties to insidious imperialist entities, whose aim is destabilisation (and these are of course amplified in Western media).
 The lessons of compromised independent labor unions used by hostile bourgeois states to destroy socialism such as Solidarność in Poland, which doomed the nation to 4 decades of poverty and under development, and paved the way for the rise of fascism today, are heeded by the CPC, and such organisations are not allowed.
-Social unrest at home is always utilised by imperialist forces and amplified as part of destabilisation campaigns, and is both dangerous for China and hinders socialist progress.
 But at the end of each day, any still existing legitimate discontent and criticism must be viewed in the context of material reality: in the past 4 decades, the working class of China have seen a 400% increase in wages.

-Other contradictions include those which result from the strict non-interference in the affairs of foreign states, which has characterised Chinese foreign policy for thousands of years, and the prioritising of larger international trade relationships over ideological conflicts.
-One example is unscrupulous business deals with right-wing or even fascist governments, such as Saudi Arabia or Israel.
-The “live and let live” ethic of this modus operandi even applies to ideological enemies: China also trades with the biggest terrorist organisation in the world, the USA, without even criticising its long list of illegal wars and heinous crimes against humanity.
+Contradictions in the foreign policies of the CPC include those which result from the strict non-interference in the affairs of foreign states, which has characterised Chinese foreign relations for thousands of years, and the prioritising of larger international trade relationships over ideological conflicts.
+One example is unscrupulous business deals with right-wing governments, such as Saudi Arabia or Israel.
+The “live and let live” ethic of this modus operandi even applies to ideological enemies: China also trades with the biggest terrorist organisation in the world, the USA, without even criticising its long list of illegal wars and heinous crimes against humanity (although this may be changing).
 Another is not supporting local leftist struggles in partner nations, such as guerrilla Maoist insurrections in SE Asia, if it might jeopardise trade relations with state entities.
-If the temporary “ethical net-losses” of these contradictions lead to larger “net-gains” and positive results in the future, they are calculated as worthwhile or unavoidable.
+If the temporary “ethical net-losses” of these contradictions lead to larger “net-gains” and positive results in the long term, they are calculated as worthwhile or unavoidable.

 It is a long and treacherous strategy on a grand global chessboard shaped by layers of devastating historical injustice and the cascading chaos produced by exploitative and oppressive processes, and in order to win, relatively minor contradictions and problematic particularities must not obscure or impede the realisation of larger goals.

-In 1921, the author and thinker Sun Yat Sen predicted that the fate of the Chinese people will most likely be that of the Native Americans: almost completely wiped out.
+In 1921, Sun Yat Sen predicted that the fate of the Chinese people will most likely be that of the Native Americans: almost completely wiped out.
 Due to monarchic rot, foreign domination and abuse, and the country torn apart by warlords, infrastructure, industry, and agriculture lay in ruins; 20% of the population were addicted to opium; piles of corpses lay in the streets.

-In 1950, at the birth of modern China and the Communist Party, the average life expectancy was 35.
-Three decades later, at the end of the Mao era, it had doubled to 70.
-But in 1980, the average citizen still lived on less than $2 a day, by many measures poorer than people in Africa, and did not have luxuries such as indoor plumbing, refrigerators, or television sets.
+In 1950, at the birth of modern China and the Communist Party, the average life expectancy was 35 years.
+2.5 decades later, at the end of the Mao era in the late 70s, it had doubled to 70, but average citizen still lived on less than $1 a day, by many measures poorer than people in Africa, and did not have luxuries such as indoor plumbing, refrigerators, or television sets.

 In every way, the economic program devised by Zhou Enlai, under the leadership of Deng XiaoPing, continued in the direction of Maoist visionary development, in line with Lenin’s economic policies of early USSR, and rigorously following the Marxist credo that liberation can only come from material abundance.
 No nation, whether socialist or capitalist, can survive in isolation, and no socialism can be built on hunger and poverty.
 40 years ago the great policy of Reform-and-Opening-Up entered China into the international market, a trajectory which, in every way, should be seen as a continuation and extension of the historical legacy of Marxist Leninist theory and practice.